docker-hy/docker-hy.github.io/pages/part1/part1.md

   A /root/.bash_history
 ```

+The character in front of the file name indicates the type of the change in the container's filesystem: A = added, D = deleted, C = changed.

 What we discover is that in addition to our `manually.txt` file, `bash` "secretly" created a history file.
 We could create a new image from these changes (`myfirst` + **changes** = **newimage**) with

 ```console